Server Installation Guide

 Download the client code onto your PC and verify it using the

 same method as earlier.
-Extract the files and in the client
+Extract the files and in the client directory,

-file in your web browser.
+open the index.html file in your web browser.
 From the main menu of the client program, select the

 Test Server connection option.
 Now enter the IP address and port, then the server key that are printed at the end of the